nicklockwood/SwiftFormat/README.md

 * When using the `--self remove` option, the `redundantSelf` rule will remove references to `self` in autoclosure arguments, which may change the meaning of the code, or cause it not to compile.
 Currently, the only workaround is to use `--disable redundantSelf` to disable the rule for any affected files.
 If you are using the `--self insert` option then this is not an issue.

-* The `--self insert` option can only recognize locally declared member variables, not ones inherited from superclasses or extensions, so it cannot insert missing `self` references for those.
+* The `--self insert` option can only recognize locally declared member variables, not ones inherited from superclasses or extensions in other files, so it cannot insert missing `self` references for those.
 Note that the reverse is not true: `--self remove` should remove *all* redundant `self` references.

 * The `trailingClosures` rule will sometimes generate ambiguous code that breaks your program.
 For this reason, the rule is disabled by default.
 It is recommended that you apply this rule manually and review the changes, rather than including it in an automated formatting process.